 More about Newton Poppleford

-Newton Poppleford is a large village situated on the A3052 road between Exeter and Sidmouth on the west side of the River Otter in East Devon, England, within the East Devon AONB.
+Newton Poppleford is a large village and former civil parish situated on the A3052 road between Exeter and Sidmouth on the west side of the River Otter, now in the parish of Newton Poppleford and Harpford in the East Devon district, in the county of Devon, England, within the East Devon AONB.
 Newton Poppleford is twinned with Crèvecœur-en-Auge in Normandy, France.
+In 2019 it had an estimated population of 1784.

 The surroundings are known for market gardening because of the excellent soil quality in the area.
 A variety of daffodil (the King Alfred) was originated in the village and received an award from the Royal Horticultural Society in 1899.
 This renowned flower, with its large colourful trumpets, was first cultivated in the house of 'The Gardens' and premises, which is found in the centre of the village.
 It is one of the oldest houses in the village, dating back to the 15th Century, with cob walls and thatched roof with a quaint brook (small tributary) passing through the garden joining the River Otter.
 There are also fruit farms nearby.